MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 Subject description

-This subject introduces information system concepts and describes how these concepts can be used to model business requirements.
+This subject introduces information system concepts and describes how these concepts can be used to model [[business requirements]].
 It outlines how the ability to capture information about the system in ways understood by its eventual users improves the final quality of the system.
 An overview of agile and non-agile [[software engineering]] principles, methods, tools and techniques is presented and practised in small teams.
 The subject introduces various analysis approaches found in contemporary system development including [[object]]-oriented methods, agile methods, business [[process]] [[modelling]] and entity-relationship [[modelling]].
-It explores the relationships between these techniques and their application, and how they are used to capture and model the business requirements.
+It explores the relationships between these techniques and their application, and how they are used to capture and model the [[business requirements]].
 Students apply various requirements [[elicitation]], analysis, [[modelling]] and [[specification]] techniques to case studies in small teams.
 Subject learning objectives (SLOs)

 Upon successful completion of this subject students should be able to: